ChrisCarini/intellij-code-exfiltration/README.md

 <b><i><font color="red">==== WARNING! ====</font></i></b>

 This plugin was written to demonstrate code exfiltration from JetBrains IntelliJ.
-It currently sends a HTTP POST form request to http://localhost:8080/upload with the `file` and original `path` as part of the request.
+The plugin sends an HTTP POST form request to https://localhost:8080/upload with the `file` and original `path` as part of the request.
 <!-- Plugin description end -->

 ## Instructions

-1) Start the minimal upload server: `cd python_post_server && python minimal_upload_server.py`
+1) Start the minimal upload server: `cd python_post_server && python3 minimal_upload_server.py`
 2) Start an IntelliJ instance with this plugin installed
 3) Open a project and file, make a change and save